Harry-Edge/Trackit-Strength-Weight-Calorie-Tracking/README.md

 ## General info
 The main dashboard shows all relevant strength/weight/calorie information of the user in line charts.
 If the user chooses, target goals can also be enabled to highlight how close/far they are away from their chosen goal.
 The user can also amend/delete any entry they have made using the LogBook.

-Build with Python, Django, HTML, CSS, Javascript, Chart.JS, Bootsrap.
+Build with Python, Django, HTML, CSS, Javascript, Chart.JS, Bootstrap.

 ## Dashboard
 ![](/sampleimages/Dashboard.jpeg?raw=true "Dashboard")